Towards Optimal Semantic Communications: Reconsidering the Role of Semantic Feature Channels: System Model and Concept of SF Channel

 where $h_t \in \mathbb{C}$ is the channel coefficient, and $n_t\sim\mathcal{CN}(0,\sigma^2)$ is AWGN with variance $\sigma^2$.
 The channel coefficient $h_t$ may remain constant or vary depending on the coherence time and the number of subcarriers \cite{goldsmith2005wireless}.
 Upon receiving the signal in \eqref{eq:analog_y}, the receiver performs channel equalization to obtain the equalized signal at the $t$-th channel use, expressed as

 where $\tilde{n}_t \sim \mathcal{CN}(0,\frac{\sigma^2}{|h_t|^2})$.
 From the equalized signal in \eqref{eq:equal_y}, an estimate of $z_m$ is obtained using either an analog or digital demapping process. \begin{itemize} \item \textbf{Analog symbol demapping}: The equalized signal $\tilde{y}_t$ is decomposed into its in-phase and quadrature components, followed by power de-scaling and mean restoration.
-The resulting estimate of $z_m$ is given by
+This standard receiver-side processing leads to the equivalent additive-noise model, given by

 where $t=\lceil m/2 \rceil$.

 \item \textbf{Digital symbol demapping}: Symbol detection is performed on $\tilde{y}_t$ to recover the estimated bit sequence $\hat{\bm b}\in\{0,1\}^B$.
 The estimated bit sequence is then dequantized to obtain the estimated SF vector $\hat{\bm z}$. \end{itemize} Finally, the receiver reconstructs an image using a decoder as follows: